influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/oee/computeapq.md

 ### productionEvents
 ({{< req >}})
-Start and stop events stream for the production process.
+Production events stream that contains the production state or start and stop events.
 Each row must contain the following columns:

 - **_stop**: Right time boundary timestamp (typically assigned by `range()` or `window()`).